vbhati/ndegree_project_5_neighborhoodmap/README.md

 6. Infobox provides details about cafe's name, address, phone (if any), reviews (if any), website url(if any)

-7. Apart from default location user can search for cafe's in nearby cities by clicking on given city on the top under heading section.
+7. Apart from default location user can search for cafe's in nearby cities by selecting  one under heading section.

 8. Application takes care of updating map with new markers and list data.